-In January 2016, our Compensation Committee reviewed base salaries for our named executive officers.
-The Compensation Committee considered a number of factors in setting the 2016 base salaries for our named executive officers, including the status of the commercial launch of Qsymia as a treatment for obesity in the United States and the status of the commercial launch of STENDRA and SPEDRA in the United States and the European Union.
+In January 2017, our Compensation Committee reviewed base salaries for our then serving named executive officers.
+The Compensation Committee considered a number of factors in setting the 2017 base salaries for our then serving named executive officers, including maximizing the value of Qsymia and STENDRA/SPEDRA, building our product development pipeline and managing our cost structure.
 In addition, the Compensation Committee reviewed the Comparison Data and the individual performance of our named executive officers during the prior calendar year.
 Following the Compensation Committee's review, Messrs.
-Fischer and Slebir and Dr. Varghese received merit increases to their base salaries based on individual performance.
-Mr. Oki joined the Company in October 2015 and therefore did not receive any increase to his base salary.
+Fischer, Oki and Slebir and Dr. Varghese received merit increases to their base salaries based on individual performance.